 How To Feel Better When You Miss Someone

 Sadness can overwhelm you when you miss someone who has been an important part of your life.
-You may experience other feelings as well after the loss of a loved one, such as anger, disbelief, even guilt.
-As long as your thoughts are centered on your loss, you may always feel empty and depleted.
+You may also experience other feelings after losing a loved one, such as anger, disbelief, and even guilt.
+You may always feel empty and depleted if your thoughts are centered on your loss.
 There are ways you may have been told to cope with the loss that just does not seem to be helping you.
 Focusing on the loss can shift your mind too much into the past, but sometimes people fear that not concentrating on the loss will cause you to lose connection with the person that is gone.
 Sometimes those around you do not know how to be helpful, so they avoid talking to you about your pain.
 However, pretending the person that is gone never existed is a poor solution that robs you of the permission to enjoy those precious memories.
 Here are a few ways to feel better when the loss seems too much to bear.

 Honor Your Memories